 Once you reconcile the notion that you have a lump growing in your head but that it’s not going to kill you, you just have to get on with how to deal with it.
 In my case I get to embrace better living through chemistry.
 So with a magic little pill from my fabulous endocrinologist I’m on the mend and getting back to myself.
 After all of the personal drama surrounding this, it comes down to a simple solution that should mean the demise of Petunia over the next few years.

 At any rate, in order to keep moving forward the past year-or-so amidst feeling like crap and not understanding why, I’ve taken to practicing a little healthy denial about how bad it’s really been.
 Not to hide it from the people around me but to keep myself from going into an unrecoverable tailspin.
-With the light at the end of the tunnel growing brighter by the day, I can finally acknowledge the strain it’s been on the Camp Granola crew.
-It has definitely not been all fun and games here.
+With the light at the end of the tunnel growing brighter by the day, I can finally acknowledge the strain it’s been on the crew here.
+It has definitely not been all fun and games lately.

 In the big scheme of things, Petunia is small beans in terms of all of the health problems we can potentially face in our lifetimes.
 In the end, I’ll probably eventually consider her simply a nuisance in spite of the grief she’s caused.

 Until now it’s really only been close family that’s been in on the news.
 Again, not because it’s a big secret but because of mental self-preservation on my part.
 Not only did I need to keep myself going, but when issues like this crop up, it seems that every conversation and interaction with the people around you revolves around it.
 And while it is a bit of a big deal, sometimes you just need a break from talking about it.